vlchaplin/VeraUSpub/readme.txt

 	VeraUS
-		Collection of analysis scripts beamforming and analysis of Verasonics data, cavitation mapping, etc.
+		Collection of analysis scripts for analysis of Verasonics data, (beamforming, cavitation mapping, etc.).

 #####